iroy2000/react-redux-boilerplate/README.md

+### News

+We just upgraded this boilerplate to use `Webpack 2`.
+The reason we are doing that is because there are quite a few people in communities are asking for example for a real world project using `Webpack 2`, and here it is.

+---

 ### Preface

 React Redux Boilerplate is a __PRODUCTION ready__ boilerplate for frontend client development ( we welcome pull request ),  __and also we are using that as our recruiting purpose__.